Billy Neil (footballer, born 1944)

-William Waugh Neil (born 10 November 1944) is a retired Scottish professional footballer who made over 180 appearances in the Football League for Millwall as a left winger.
+William Waugh Neil (born 10 November 1944) is a Scottish retired professional footballer who made over 180 appearances in the Football League for Millwall as a left winger.

 Playing career

 After retiring as a player, Neil settled in Lewisham.
 As of November 2014, He had been on the club's staff for 50 years, firstly as a player, then a youth coach and then in the commercial department.
 He is a member of the Millwall Hall of Fame and a lounge at The Den is named for him.